dmr104/whisper/README.md

 ## Release Notes

 Here follows the release history of whisperedit.
-You can file any bug reports if you have a github account at [whisper open source on github](https://github.com/dmr104/whisper/issues)
+You can file any bug reports if you have a github account at [whisper open source on github](https://github.com/dmr104/whisper/issues).

+You can download the source from github at [whisper open source repository](https://github.com/dmr104/whisper).

+I included a schema under /schemas because I intermittently, and upon this eventuality, found that the download link for the online json schema was sometimes broken.
+This would be no good somewhere in South America or in Africa if the online connectivity broke.
+The schema is referenced within .vscode/settings

 ### 1.0.0